 - MCA and DOLS during the COVID-19 pandemic: additional guidance

 - COVID-19: looking after people who lack mental capacity .gov.uk website.
-This page is regularly updated to reflect new guidance.
+This page is regularly updated to reflect new guidelines.

 How can our Mental Capacity Act and Court of Protection solicitors help?